lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

      key provisioning.
   1. The user authenticates to gmail using their user-name and password.
-  2. gmail hosted javascript invokes `navigator.id.genKeyPair()`, a client side function, implemented by the browser, that causes a key-pair to be generated.
-Upon the completion of this computationally expensive operation, the public key is returned to the callee (gmail's javascript), and the key-pair is cached by the browser for the duration of the session.
+  2. gmail hosted javascript invokes `navigator.id.genKeyPair()`, a client side function implemented by the browser, that causes a key-pair to be generated.
+Upon the completion, the public key is returned to the callee (gmail's javascript), and the key-pair is cached by the browser for the duration of the session.
   3. gmail's javascript code on the client sends the public key up to a gmail server over SSL.
   4. gmail signs the user's email address, the public key, and a